AwesomeAlexey/AwesomeAlexey.github.io/index.md

 * ### Closed-Source projects (can be discussed on the interview)

+    - Estimating a tennis ball trajectory using the only one static camera to teach manipulators play tennis
     - Surveillance system - WorldSkills winning project, based on YOLOv4 and SORT tracking
     - Skincare Telegram Bot - A bot for the telegram which can analyze your skin conditions and advice you skincare products which you need, based on TensorFlow for a dialog processing
     - Autonomous navigation algorithm for the following robot - University graduating project, based on ROS, allow a robot to follow the particular person with using object detection & tracking, gestures recongition, path planning algorithms, etc.